yukarpenko/particlizationCalc/README.md

 a) run vHLLE for example with: \
 `cd vhlle/` \
 `./hlle_visc -system RHIC200 -params params/glissRHIC/gliss2RHIC.20-50 -ISinput ic/glissando/sources.RHIC.20-50.dat -outputDir output/rhic200.20-50` \
 The hydro simulation above will produce a bunch of output files in the directory specified after the  -outputDir argument.
-One of the files, which you'll need for the next step is "beta.dat"
+One of the files, which is needed for the next step is "beta.dat"

   b) compute the spectrum+polarization of produced Lambda hyperons \
   `cd particlizationCalc/` \